apache/pekko-samples/pekko-sample-cluster-kubernetes-scala/README.md

 # pekko-sample-cluster-kubernetes-scala

-pekko sample cluster with kubernetes discovery in scala
+Apache Pekko sample cluster with kubernetes discovery in scala.

 This is an example SBT project showing how to create an Apache Pekko Cluster on Kubernetes.